Platoniq/platoniq.net/_projects/en/proyecto-3.md

 layout: project
 slug: escuelab
 state: open
-title: "School for Creativity & Democracy "
+title: "School of Creativity & Democracy "
 subtitle: SCD aims to be a gateway to the world of citizen deliberation experiences to be part of.
 banner_image: